 So, you’re learning a new language?
 Whether it’s Brazilian Portuguese or Mandarin Chinese, learning the technical structure of the language is one thing.
-It’s entirely something else to learn the nuances of the language so that you can perfect the accent.
+It’s entirely something else to learn the nuances of the language so that you can perfect your accent.
 Remember, speaking like the locals isn’t necessarily about the vocabulary; it also has a lot to do with gestures and mannerisms and perfecting your accent.

 Focus your accent to district: While here in the United States, New Yorkers, Bostonians and Texans all speak English, the way they each speak is extremely distinct.
 Similarly, the western part of the United States uses the word “pop” rather than “soda,” which is unique to easterners.